erincr/ptLasso/README.md

 # Pretraining and the Lasso

+This package fits pretrained generalized linear models for:
+(1) data with grouped observations,
+(2) data without grouped observations, but with multinomial responses, (3) data with multiple Gaussian responses and
+(4) time series data (data with repeated measurements over time).

+Documentation and examples are available as vignettes within this package, or on the [package's webpage](https://erincr.github.io/ptLasso/).
+The vignettes also include examples of pretraining for settings not yet supported by this package, including conditional average treatment effect estimation and unsupervised pretraining.

-This package fits pretrained generalized linear models for (1) data with grouped observations and (2) data without grouped observations, but with multinomial responses.
-Details of this method may be found in Craig et al. ([2024](#ref-ptlasso)).
+Details of pretraining may be found in Craig et al. ([2024](#ref-ptlasso)).

 All model fitting in this package is done with `cv.glmnet`, and our syntax closely follows that of the `glmnet` package ([2010](#ref-glmnet)).

+# Installation
+To install this package, we recommend following the instructions [here](https://cran.r-project.org/web/packages/githubinstall/vignettes/githubinstall.html).

+# Having trouble?
+If you find a bug or have a feature request, please open a new issue.

 # References